-Late run helps No. 3 Louisville beat Miami of Ohio 70-46
+Late run helps No. 3 Louisville beat Miami Of Ohio 70-46

-Late run helps No. 3 Louisville beat Miami of Ohio 70-46Louisville forward Jordan Nwora (33) works around Miami (Ohio) guard Milos Jovic (15) during the second half of an NCAA college basketball game in Louisville, Ky., Wednesday, Dec.
-18, 2019.
-Louisville won 70-46.
-(AP Photo/Timothy D. Easley)

-LOUISVILLE, Ky.
-(AP) -- Jordan Nwora scored 20 points and No. 3 Louisville pulled away with a 17-0 run to beat Miami of Ohio 70-46 on Wednesday night.
+LOUISVILLE, Ky. — Jordan Nwora scored 20 points and No. 3 Louisville pulled away with a 17-0 run to beat Miami of Ohio 70-46 on Wednesday night.

 Ryan McMahon added 11 points for Louisville (11-1), and Dwayne Sutton tied a career-high with 15 rebounds.